witnessmenow/ESP32-Trinity/examples/README.md

   - [ScrollingText](https://github.com/witnessmenow/ESP32-Trinity/tree/master/examples/BuildingBlocks/Text/ScrollingText) - An example to show you how to scroll text.
 - Images
   - [DisplayImageFromWeb](https://github.com/witnessmenow/ESP32-Trinity/tree/master/examples/BuildingBlocks/Images/DisplayImageFromWeb) - Downloads a JPG from a URL (imgur in this case), save it to SPIFFS and displays it to the Matrix
-  - [DisplayGIF](https://github.com/witnessmenow/ESP32-Trinity/tree/master/examples/BuildingBlocks/Images/DisplayGIF) - Displays severtal GIFs on the matrix.
+  - [DisplayGIF](https://github.com/witnessmenow/ESP32-Trinity/tree/master/examples/BuildingBlocks/Images/DisplayGIF) - Displays several GIFs on the matrix.
 Check the top of the file for more info.

 ### Trinity Features

-This section is show how to use some of the additional features of the Trinity
+This section shows how to use some of the additional features of the Trinity

 - [LDRAutoBrightness](https://github.com/witnessmenow/ESP32-Trinity/tree/master/examples/TrinityFeatures/LDRAutoBrightness) - An example of using the LDR to automatically adjust the brightness of the display **Additional Requirements:** Included LDR needs to be soldered
 - [SDCardTest](https://github.com/witnessmenow/ESP32-Trinity/tree/master/examples/TrinityFeatures/SDCardTest) - An example of using an SD Card with your Trinity.
 Could be adapted to work with any SPI device.
-The matrix uses some of the deafult SPI pins so we had to get creative. **Additional Requirements:** An SD/Micro SD module
+The matrix uses some of the default SPI pins so we had to get creative. **Additional Requirements:** An SD/Micro SD module
 - [TouchPointTest](https://github.com/witnessmenow/ESP32-Trinity/tree/master/examples/TrinityFeatures/TouchPointTest) - A basic example of using the built-in Touch pads of the Trinity.

 ### Projects

 This is a collection of some of the projects I've written for the Trinity that you should be able to just use to get a full working project going on your Trinity in just a few minutes!
-Also feel free to build on top of these or change them for you needs.
+Also feel free to build on top of these or change them for your needs.

 _Note:_ This is not a full list of projects I've made as some will have their own repos.
-Please check the Project Section for a full list of my projects and user contributed ones.
+Please check the Project Section for a full list of my projects and user-contributed ones.

 - [FallingSand](https://github.com/witnessmenow/ESP32-Trinity/tree/master/examples/Projects/FallingSand):
   A fun project that emulates sand falling on the Matrix using an accelerometer module.
 This was originally created by [Tetra3DPrint](https://twitter.com/tetra3dprint) and ported to the I2S matrix library by me.
   **Additional Requirements:** GY521 Accelermoter Module
 - [SnakeWithNunchuck](https://github.com/witnessmenow/ESP32-Trinity/tree/master/examples/Projects/SnakeWithNunchuck)
   I'm tired of these monkey fighting snakes on this Monday to Friday Matrix!
-A simple version of the clasic game controlled by a Nintendo Wii Nunchuck. **Additional Requirements:** Wii Nunchuck and an adaptor
+A simple version of the classic game controlled by a Nintendo Wii Nunchuck. **Additional Requirements:** Wii Nunchuck and an adaptor
 - [TetrisWithNunchuck](https://github.com/witnessmenow/ESP32-Trinity/tree/master/examples/Projects/TetrisWithNunchuck)
   Please don't sue me EA.
 Tetris on your matrix controlled by a Wii Nunchuck. **Additional Requirements:** Wii Nunchuck and an adaptor
 - [WifiTetrisClock](https://github.com/witnessmenow/ESP32-Trinity/tree/master/examples/Projects/WifiTetrisClock)